The Events

 Different run, different lunchstop.
 All these runs took us around the Picos mountains where the scenary and views are exceptional.
 Very little traffic, apart from a herd of cattle (complete with cow bells) which stopped us for a few minutes.

 Three of us took Commandos.
 One broken clutch cable, one broken tax disc holder and one handlebar mirror came loose.
-I think we've got the hang of building these things now.
+I mostly think we've got the hang of building these things now.

 "What was that funny noise"?